jcrechet/replication_forsythe_2022_EJ/README.md

 # replication_forsythe_2022_EJ
 Data and Stata codes for replication report for "Why firms don't hire young workers in recession" by Eliza Forsythe, Economic Journal (2022) doi: https://doi.org/10.1093/ej/ueab096.

-Report written by Jonathan Créchet, Jing Cui, Barbara Sabada, and Antoine Sawyer as part of the Ottawa replication games organized by the Institute for Replication.
+Report written by Jonathan Créchet, Jing Cui, Barbara Sabada, and Antoine Sawyer as part of the Ottawa Replication Games organized by the Institute for Replication.

 Raw data obtained from IPUMS CPS (IPUMS-CPS, University of Minnesota, www.ipums.org).